Majors and minors offered

 A major in English provides valuable preparation for careers in professional areas such as law, business, banking, management, and public relations, as well as in those fields traditionally considered literary in nature: editing, publishing, journalism, advertising, freelance writing, teaching, writing for entertainment media, or librarianship.

 As another option, students may elect the Environmental Studies–English interdisciplinary major.
-The English department also cooperates in a program leading to the New York State certification for teaching.
 In addition, the University’s semester program in England provides an international experience, including an extensive array of internships, which strongly supports majors in English and performance and communication arts.

 Membership in the Irving Bacheller Society, a chapter of Sigma Tau Delta, the international English honor society, is open to students who have a 3.0 overall GPA and four or five English courses with a 3.5 average, or a 3.0 overall aver- age and six or more English courses with a 3.25 average.